-All accepted gifts and donations become the property of the Agency.
-The Agency reserves the right to sell or otherwise dispose of non-monetary gifts, if the Board of Commissioners or President and CEO, determines that such sale or disposition is advisable or necessary.
 E. Documentation.
 The Agency will retain a written receipt of each donation and gift identifying the name of the donor, the amount and the date of the donation or gift, and the nature of restriction on the gift, if any.
 The Agency will acknowledge each donation by letter, thanking the donor.
 Donors who make a significant financial or material donation will receive a contemporaneous written acknowledgement of the donation from the Agency.

+Chapter 30 (Update/Revised 06/25/21, 08/20/21, and 11/19/21_and 09/23/22)

+Bi-State Development Agency Board of Commissioners Open Session Agenda Item September 23, 2022

-From: President & CEO, Taulby Roach Subject: Contract Modification: Elevator Escalator Full Maintenance and Repair Disposition: Approval Presentation Charles Stewart, Interim Executive Director Metro Transit Darren Curry, Assistant Executive Director, Transit Assets Tom Curran, Executive Vice President - Administration
+From: President & CEO, Taulby Roach

+Subject: Contract Modification: Elevator Escalator Full Maintenance and Repair

+Presentation: Charles Stewart, Interim Executive Director Metro Transit Darren Curry,

+Assistant Executive Director, Transit Assets

+Tom Curran, Executive Vice President - Administration